September 29, 2021

 Your email will be one of many that never get opened.
 The recipient simply checks all of these spammy emails and moves them to the junk folder.
-Your investment in the email list you just purchased is lost.
-Your time investment in creating the email is lost.
 And your email marketing service is likely in the process of blocking your account.

 When it comes to building your email list, it never pays to pay!
-Instead, make up your mind that you will put in the time and work to create a subscriber list for the long-term.
+The best tactic is to put in the time and work needed to create a subscriber list for the long-term.
 Here’s how.

 The message is clear: Avoid buying email addresses.
 Now it’s time to shift our focus to doing it the right way.